-Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on forests-related issues Please explain Other C-Suite Officer, please specify (Senior Vice President of Timberlands) Both assessing and managing forests-related risks and opportunities Quarterly The Senior Vice President, of Timberlands (SVP) guides the management of our timberlands at a company-level.
+Name of the position(s) and/or committee(s) Forests-related responsibilities of this position Frequency of reporting to the board on forests-related issues Please explain Other C-Suite Officer, please specify (Senior Vice President of Timberlands) Managing annual budgets relating to the implementation of forest-related policies and commitments Managing major capital and/or operational expenditures, related to low-impact forest products or services Quarterly The Senior Vice President, of Timberlands (SVP) guides the management of our timberlands at a company-level.
 Therefore, all updates from the SVP of Timberlands is related to our forest-related risks.
 Our Timberlands business segment is one of three business segments.
-We own or manage 11 million acres in the United States and and have licenses to an additional 14 million acres in Canada.
-The SVP is part of our senior management team.
-Under the guidance of the SVP of Timberlands, in addition to maximizing value from each acre, we have committed to certifying 100% of our timberlands to the SFI Forest Management Standard.
+We own or manage 10.6 million acres in the United States and and have long-term licenses that cover 14 million acres in Canada.
+The SVP is part of our senior management team. (including R&D) Integrating forests-related issues into business strategy Monitoring progress against forests-related corporate targets Under the guidance of the SVP of Timberlands, in addition to maximizing value from each acre, we have committed to certifying 100% of our timberlands to the SFI Forest Management Standard.
 The SVP of Timberlands shares business updates with and receives guidance from the Board at least quarterly.
-The SVP of timberlands updates the board on climate-related risks twice a year.
+The SVP of Timberlands updates the board on climate-related risks twice a year.
 The Board receives an annual update on SFI/PEFC certification performance which is our main mechanism for managing forestry-related risks.